wesleyboar/DS-User-Guide/user-guide/docs/tools/simulation/opensees/opensees.md

 ### OpenSees Applications

 OpenSees was conceptualized, designed, and developed with parallel computing as its core objective.
-An application designed for parallel computing takes advantage of multiple processors working symultaneously on independent tasks as well as on interdependent ones where the processors can pass information to each other.
+An application designed for parallel computing takes advantage of multiple processors working simultaneously on independent tasks as well as on interdependent ones where the processors can pass information to each other.
 Within these parallel-computing design concepts, there are <b>3+1 application of OpenSees</b>, each designed with a different objective:

 1. <b>OpenSees</b> is the sequential application which runs on a single core with basic computer-resources requirements and is easy to use.
 It's your starting place and can easily meet most project needs.
 1. <b>OpenSeesSP</b> is a parallel application driven by a single processor which distributes a large model to the remaining processors for faster solution strategies.
 This application allows you to run very large model with ease because it automates the model decomposition with no need for input from the user.
 1. <b>OpenSeesMP</b> is the most versatile parallel application.
 It runs all the processors in parallel, each executing the same script containing individual instructions for each processor.
 This is the most powerful OpenSees application by giving the user full control of the job.
 The user can decompose the model manually by assigning different nodes, elements and loads to different processors (automated in OpenSeesSP).
 Alternatively, the user can assign a different analysis to each processor easily.
 Because of the inter-processor communication, load-balancing techniques can also be employed in the input script to minimize total run time.
 1. <b>OpenSeesPy</b> is a Python library with all the capabilities of both the sequential and parallel OpenSees applications.
-Because it runs in the Python environement, OpenSeesPy creates a seamless integration of OpenSees into your workflow.
+Because it runs in the Python environment, OpenSeesPy creates a seamless integration of OpenSees into your workflow.
 This integration includes Python's powerful and versatile graphics libraries so that you can use visualization of your model as well as the component behaviors in building and testing your OpenSees script.
 Parallel-OpenSeesPy: read the chapter on OpenSeesPy to learn how to handle it in the current version in DesignSafe.

 ### DesignSafe Platforms